 In 2007, Appalachian State went into the Big House and shocked Michigan in the biggest upset in college football history

 Even though some teams have formidable opponents this weekend, this particular Saturday is considered to be one of college football’s “cupcake weekends.”
-You know what I’m talking about: those weekends where major programs take a break from FBS play and pay an FCS school several hundred thousand dollars (or more) to play a game they will most likely lose.
+Those are the weekends where major programs take a break from FBS play and pay an FCS school several hundred thousand dollars (or more) to play a game they will most likely lose.
 All things considered, it is a win-win for both teams.

 Eastern Washington 45, Washington State 42